-This was a unique city break to Paris.
+This was a unique city break to Paris, France.
 We did absolutely none of the things that normally top a tourist’s must-do list in Paris.
 Instead, we spent a handful of days learning how to live like a local in Paris.

 Rent a Luxury Airbnb Apartment

 This was the first time we rented an apartment in Paris.
 And, when searching for flats on Airbnb, we choose the most Parisian one we could find.
 It was a little far to the north, in the 10th Arrondissement, or neighborhood, of Paris.
 But, it was Parisian, to the extreme.

 The apartment was in an old building, with wrought iron balconies, crown molding, ancient hardwood floors, and a claw foot bathtub.
 The owners kitted the flat out with artwork from famous artists I had never heard of.
 And, like I imagine most Parisian apartments to be, it was filled with stacks of books, on politics, and travel, and famous art exhibits.
 It’s exactly how I imagine the French to live.
 Surrounded by art and intellect.

 Learn more about where to stay in Paris.

 And, because we were far from the touristy parts of town, we had the opportunity to eat like a local as well.
 During my first trip to Paris, as a young 17-year old, I survived on crepes made with banana and Nutella, and drank wine from a bottle.
 This was an entirely different experience.

 I went to my friend Anne of Part-Time Traveler, who has spent a good amount of time in Paris, for some recommendations, and asked some locals.
 Even within the first 24 hours, I had stuffed myself silly of French pastries, cheese, and wine.
 All things that France is famous for.

 Check out our video of a day eating in Paris:

 Where to Find Great Pastry in Paris